Ukraine Capital To Close Schools Over Coronavirus - UrduPoint

 Kiev, (UrduPoint / Pakistan Point News - 11th Mar, 2020 ) :Ukraine's capital Kiev announced Wednesday it was closing schools and universities until the end of March to prevent the spread of the novel coronavirus.

-"We are introducing preventive measures in Kiev as of March 12," mayor Vitaly Klitschko said in a statement, adding classes would be suspended in schools and universities until the end of March.
+"We are introducing preventive measures in Kiev as of March 12," mayor Vitaly Klitschko said, saying classes would be suspended in schools and universities until the end of March.

+Kindergartens, movie theatres and entertainment centres will also be closed and mass events cancelled, Klitschko said on Facebook.

+"Even though not a single case of the coronavirus has been registered in Kiev, we have decided not to wait and protect the residents of the city," the mayor said.